Upper-level Undergraduate Courses in Language and Literature

 Critical Studies in Literary Topics: Literature and Conceptions of Time 1750-1930

 We will explore these historical questions while learning to identify, analyze and evaluate narratives at work in a wide range of discourses: colonial, historical, autobiographical, scientific, exploratory, and literary.
-A key goal of the course is to recognize narratives that are explicitly and implicitly at work in a range of explanatory accounts, and to practice questioning the narratives of inevitability, progress, or doom that swirl around in 2022.
-While acknowledging that every narrative makes choices, we will think through competing and contradictory models of change over time.
+A key goal of the course is to recognize narratives that are explicitly and implicitly at work in a range of explanatory accounts, and to practice questioning the narratives of inevitability, progress, or doom that swirl around in 2025.
+We will think through competing and contradictory models of change over time.

-We will also use terms from narratology and literary theory to read for the plot, studying how narratives open questions up and close those questions down, what events punctuate a narrative, and what creates a sense of closure.
+We will ask how narratives open questions up and close those questions down, what events punctuate a narrative, and what creates a sense of closure.
 We will pay close attention to how and when an author releases information to the reader over time.

 TR 9:30 – 10:45a